-As described in Note 9 to the consolidated financial statements, the Company's goodwill balance was \$1,949 million as of December 31, 2023.
-Management conducts an impairment assessment as of December 31 of each year, or more frequently if an indicator of impairment is identified.
-Management assesses the recoverability of goodwill by comparing the carrying value of each cash generating unit (CGU) or CGU group associated with the goodwill balance to its estimated recoverable amount, which is the higher of its estimated fair value less costs of disposal and its value in use.
-An impairment loss is recorded if the carrying value exceeds the estimated recoverable amount of a CGU or CGU group.
-Management has determined the recoverable amount of each applicable CGU group based on their fair value less cost of disposal through discounted cash flow models.
-The key assumptions used in the discounted cash flow models include production volume, product pricing, raw material input cost, production cost, terminal multiple and discount rate.
-The estimated recoverable amount of each applicable CGU group exceeded its respective carrying amount in management's goodwill impairment assessments, and as such, no impairment losses were recorded by management.
+As described in note 9 to the consolidated financial statements, the Company's goodwill balance was \$1,879 million as of December 31, 2024.
+Management conducts an annual impairment assessment in the fourth quarter, or more frequently if an indicator of impairment is identified.
+Management assesses the recoverability of goodwill by comparing the carrying value of each cash generating unit (CGU) or group of CGUs associated with the goodwill balance to its estimated recoverable amount, which is determined based on the higher of its estimated fair value less costs of disposal and its value in use.

+An impairment loss is recorded if the carrying value exceeds the estimated recoverable amount of the CGU or group of CGUs.
+Management has determined the recoverable amount of each CGU or group of CGUs based on their fair value less cost of disposal using discounted cash flow models.
+The key assumptions used in the discounted cash flow models include: production volume, product pricing, operating costs, terminal multiples and discount rates.
+With the exception of the Europe Engineered Wood Product (EWP) group of CGUs, the estimated recoverable amount of each CGU or group of CGUs exceeded its respective carrying amount in management's goodwill impairment assessments, and as such, no impairment losses were recorded.
+For the Europe EWP group of CGUs, a goodwill impairment loss of \$70 million was recorded by management.

-The principal considerations for our determination that performing procedures relating to the goodwill impairment assessments is a critical audit matter are (i) the significant judgment by management when determining the recoverable amount of each applicable CGU group, including the development of key assumptions; (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating management's key assumptions in the discounted cash flow models related to production volume, product pricing, raw material input cost, production cost, terminal multiple and discount rate; and (iii) the audit effort involved the use of professionals with specialized skills and knowledge.
+The principal considerations for our determination that performing procedures relating to the goodwill impairment assessments is a critical audit matter are: i) the significant judgment by management when determining the recoverable amount of each CGU or group of CGUs, including the development of key assumptions; (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating management's key assumptions in the discounted cash flow models related to production volume, product pricing, operating costs, terminal multiples and discount rates; and (iii) the audit effort involved the use of professionals with specialized skills and knowledge.

-Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessments, including controls over the determination of the recoverable amount of each applicable CGU group.
-These procedures also included, among others, testing management's process for determining the recoverable amount of each applicable CGU group, including evaluating the appropriateness of the discounted cash flow models, testing the completeness and accuracy of underlying data used in the models and evaluating the reasonableness of the key assumptions used by management.
-Evaluating the reasonableness of the production volume, product pricing, raw material input cost and production cost involved considering the current and past performance of each applicable CGU group, as well as economic and industry forecasts, as applicable.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the discounted cash flow models, and the reasonableness of the discounted cash flow models and the discount rate.
+Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessments, including controls over the determination of the recoverable amount of each CGU or group of CGUs .
+These procedures also included, among others, testing management's process for determining the recoverable amount of each CGU or group of CGUs or group of CGUs, including evaluating the appropriateness of the discounted cash flow models, testing the completeness and accuracy of underlying data used in the models and evaluating the reasonableness of the key assumptions used by management.
+Evaluating the reasonableness of production volume, product pricing and operating costs involved considering the past performance of the CGU or group of CGUs, as well as economic and industry forecasts, as applicable.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the discount rates.